 These statistics still mean 25% of people on the platform are older than the age of 34, so there’s lots of potential to reach your desired audience.

 Also, as the app ages, so too will the audience meaning a stronghold in this stage of the app’s life will assist you in being more prominent with your target demographic, should TikTok remain relevant for years to come.

 You may also hear about Chinese app Douyin in the same sentence as TikTok.
 This is because Douyin is essentially the exact same app, just on a different server.
 Douyin was launched in China in 2016, before the launch of TikTok, and complies with the strict Chinese censorship laws.
 Now over one-third of the Chinese population uses the app.
 You can’t switch between the apps, as Douyin isn’t available outside China and vice versa.
 Nor can you post between the apps if you happen to manage to create an account for both.

 It’s already widespread amongst the celebrity community, with users including Reese Witherspoon, Cardi B and Post Malone.
 However, it’s also been known to actually create celebrities too.

-Famously Lil Nas X, known for his song ‘Old Town Road’ which recently broke the record for the longest time a track has held the number one spot on Billboard Hot 100, got his big break using TikTok.
-As a 19 year old Lil Nas X knew the potential of the app and actively used it to promote his song, creating meme-like content using the track for several months.
+A famous TikTok success story is that of Lil Nas X, known for his song ‘Old Town Road’ which broke the record for the longest time a track has held the number one spot on Billboard Hot 100, got his big break using TikTok.
+As a 19-year-old Lil Nas X knew the potential of the app and actively used it to promote his song, creating meme-like content using the track for several months.
 After being awarded MTV Music Awards Song of the Year 2019 a press release issue by TikTok in conjunction with Lil Nas X stated: "Lil Nas X's success story highlights how talented artists are using TikTok to grow a fanbase and promote their music."